Royal Canin Breed Health Nutrition Puppy Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this product contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-As a group, the brand features an average protein content of 33% and a mean fat level of 17%.
-Together, these figures suggest a carbohydrate content of 42% for the overall product line.
+As a group, the brand features an average protein content of 31.4% and a mean fat level of 17.1%.
+Together, these figures suggest a carbohydrate content of 43.5% for the overall product line.

-And a fat-to-protein ratio of about 53%.
+And a fat-to-protein ratio of about 55%.

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.